 After a few months of further investigation, the Royal Thai Police, acting on information provided by ELI, arrested Mr. Pichart Muangsri on March 11, 2017.
 Mr. Muangsri, 45 years old, is a significant wildlife trafficker who has been smuggling endangered live animals and illegal wildlife products for at least 15 years.

 The Royal Thai Police raided two facilities near Bangkok belonging to Mr. Muangsri where they found over 400 birds and some carcasses of helmeted hornbills.
 He was charged for the carcasses of hornbills and the police are investigating the origin of the live birds.
 The ‘helmet’ of a hornbill, a wedge of keratin (the same material that makes up fingernails) called a casque, is highly valued and in high demand, especially in China, where traffickers generally sell it as ‘red ivory.’

-EAL operatives will continue to investigate wildlife criminal networks in South East Asia through its unique intelligence and investigative operations.
-Developments related to this case will be published by EAL in the coming months.
+ELI operatives will continue to investigate wildlife criminal networks in South East Asia through its unique intelligence and investigative operations.
+Developments related to this case will be published by ELI in the coming months.